Election security? Trump admin has no central plan, no one in charge

 Breaking News Emails

-WASHINGTON — After nearly two years of calling Russian election interference a hoax and its investigation a witch hunt, on Friday afternoon President Donald Trump is scheduled to preside over the first ever National Security Council meeting devoted to defending American democracy from foreign manipulation.
+WASHINGTON — After nearly two years of calling Russian election interference a hoax and its investigation a witch hunt, President Donald Trump on Friday presided over the first National Security Council meeting devoted to defending American democracy from foreign manipulation.

+"The President has made it clear that his administration will not tolerate foreign interference in our elections from any nation state or other malicious actors," the White House said in a statement afterward.

-Nineteen months into his presidency, there is no coherent Trump administration strategy to combat foreign election interference — and no single person or agency in charge, current and former officials tell NBC News.
+But current and former officials tell NBC News that 19 months into his presidency, there is no coherent Trump administration strategy to combat foreign election interference — and no single person or agency in charge.

+In the statement, the White House took issue with that, saying a strategy was put in motion when Trump took office.
+No such strategy has been made public — or even mentioned before.

 Russia is still trying to hack U.S. elections.
 Now what?Jul.20.201805:15